-- 6. If an officer is passed over due to one of the above exceptions, the officer shall remain subject to the next mandatory overtime assignment. - 7.
-The official roster shall be posted on a secured bulletin board in the roll call area, which shall provide sufficient notification of assignment. - 8.
-The official roster shall be posted fourteen (14) days in advance. - 9.
-Once the scheduler starts to schedule for an upcoming FLSA work period, there shall be no changes to the schedule without the approval of the Chief or Deputy Chief.
+- j.
+The Port will allow Officers to trade mandatory overtime shifts. - 6.
+If an officer is passed over due to one of the above exceptions, the officer shall remain subject to the next mandatory overtime assignment. - 7.
+The official roster shall be emailed fourteen (14) days in advance. - 8.
+Once the scheduler starts to schedule for an upcoming FLSA work period, there shall be no changes to the schedule including all voluntary and mandatory overtime assignments without the approval of the Chief or Deputy Chief.

 G. Call-Backs.
 In the event that overtime which has been specifically authorized by supervisory or command personnel is not an extension at the beginning or end of a normal shift, the employee shall be paid for a minimum of four (4) hours at the applicable overtime rate for the employee or for the actual hours worked at the overtime rate if in excess of four (4) hours.
-Officer initiated overtime due to responding to an incident observed while on his/her way to work or way home after work shall not be considered a call back and shall be compensated at the overtime rate for the lesser of: (a) The time elapsed from the beginning of the overtime to the beginning of the shift; or (b) the time elapsed from the end of the shift to the end of the overtime; or (c) four (4) hours.
+Officer initiated overtime due to responding to an incident observed while on his/her way to work or way home after work shall not be considered a call back and shall be compensated at the overtime rate for the lesser of: (a) The time elapsed from the beginning of the overtime; or (c) four (4) hours.
 This Section shall not apply to appearances in court or other type of administrative hearing(s).
 Call back for BDU and K9 will be made equitably by command staff based on operational need.